+3. Advantages.

-- 3. Advantages.
-If the GST Trust can obtain designated beneficiary treatment, then once the participant has died, distributions from the retirement plan to the Trust can be made over the oldest beneficiary's actual life expectancy.
-If the GST Trust is for grandchildren only, this could result in a very long deferral indeed. - 4.
-Potential Problems.
-Not infrequently, a charity will be a remainder beneficiary in a longterm GST Trust.
-Depending on how the trust is drafted to deal with the accumulation of plan benefits issue, the charity may have to be "counted" as a beneficiary, thus precluding designated beneficiary treatment.
-Further, if no grandchildren are living on the DB determination date, all of the beneficiaries of the trust may not be "identifiable" under the trust regulatory requirements (designating a class of beneficiaries is acceptable, even if the class can expand, as long as there is at least one member of the class on the relevant date).
+If the GST Trust can obtain designated beneficiary treatment, then once the participant has died, distributions from the retirement plan to an accumulation GST Trust can be made over the oldest beneficiary's actual life expectancy.
+Or, conduit trusts for grandchildren could be used if separate account treatment is desired.
+If the GST Trust or Trusts are for grandchildren only, this could result in a very long income tax deferral indeed.

+4. Potential Problems.

+Not infrequently, a charity will be a remainder beneficiary in a long-term GST Trust.
+Depending on how the trust is drafted (i.e., whether it is a conduit trust or an accumulation trust and when there is an outright beneficiary), the charity may have to be "counted" as a beneficiary, thus precluding designated beneficiary treatment.
+Further, if no grandchildren are living on the DB Determination Date, then the requirement that all of the beneficiaries of the trust be "identifiable" up front won't be met (designating a class of beneficiaries is acceptable, even if the class can expand, as long as there is at least one member of the class on the relevant date).
 Further, it is not uncommon in GST Trusts to give the current beneficiary a special power of appointment over the trust.
 All of the potential problems with powers of appointment previously discussed in this outline must be evaluated and addressed in drafting the instrument.
-Again, various drafting ideas can be considered for plan distributions that have been made to the GST Trust during the beneficiary's lifetime and accumulated in the trust. example, accumulations could be (i) held in a separate account for ease of identification and subject to special distribution provisions, (ii) directed to be used first to make discretionary distributions to the current trust beneficiary, (iii) subject to a special withdrawal power by the trust beneficiary who is treated as the designated beneficiary, or (iv) payable upon the beneficiary's death to identifiable remainder beneficiaries who qualify as designated beneficiaries, free of trust, or subject to typical contingent trust or TUTMA provisions.